hpcaitech/Open-Sora/docs/data_processing.md

 # Data Processing
->Open-Sora v1.2 uses Data Propcessing Pipeline v1.1.
+>Open-Sora v1.2 uses Data Processing Pipeline v1.1.

 We establish a complete pipeline for video/image data processing.
 The pipeline is shown below.